 Cabo da Roca

-The westernmost point of the European continent, “where the land ends and the sea begins”, as Luís de Camões wrote, is a must-visit place on the outskirts of Sintra (17 kilometers from the town), not only for its symbolism, but also for the surrounding beauty, with the sea in the background.
+The westernmost point of the European continent, “where the land ends and the sea begins”, as Luís de Camões wrote, is a must-see on the outskirts of Sintra (17 kilometers from the town), not only for its symbolism, but also for the surrounding beauty, with the sea in the background.

-There you’ll also find a lighthouse, built in 1772, 165 meters above sea level.
+There, you’ll also find a lighthouse, built in 1772, 165 meters above sea level.

 Biester Palace